 You can download the Semantic Environment Canvas here:

 This is my first stab at a public release of this tool.
 I plan to keep evolving it; future versions will live here.
-I welcome your feedback; if you have thoughts or questions, please get in touch.
+I welcome your feedback; please email me if you have thoughts or questions.